dfaile/Nobl9-github-action/docs/action-setup.md

 - **Example:** `nobl9-secret-abcdef123456`
 - **How to obtain:**
   1. Go to Nobl9 Console > Settings > Access Keys
-  2. Create a new API key or use existing one
+  2. Create a new Access key or use existing one
   3. Copy the Client Secret
   4. **Important:** Store securely and never commit to repository